Getting Started with ScalarDB Cluster SQL via Spring Data JDBC for ScalarDB

 Sample application

-This tutorial illustrates the process of creating a sample e-commerce application, where items can be ordered and paid for with a credit card by using ScalarDB.
-For details about the sample application, see the sample application for Spring Data JDBC for ScalarDB.
+This tutorial illustrates the process of creating a sample e-commerce application, where items can be ordered and paid for with a line of credit by using Spring Data JDBC for ScalarDB.

 The following diagram shows the system architecture of the sample application: